 All new students (including those returning to St Antony’s for a second degree or transferring from another College part-way through a degree) are required to attend one College Welcome Evening, which comprises:

-- introductory talks from key College postholders and a welcome from the Warden a formal Welcome Dinner (at no charge)
+introductory talks from key College postholders and a welcome from the Warden (Head of the College) a formal Welcome Dinner (at no charge)

-Two identical College inductions will take place during the day on 9 October; students will be notified in advance which session they should attend (A or B depending on the course they are studying.
+Two (almost) identical College inductions will take place during the day on 6 October; students should attend either session A or B depending on the course they are studying.
 You will be emailed your group closer to the time.
-These inductions last two hours and comprise informal talks from the College Registrar, Head Porter, College Dean and the Disability Advisory Service (DAS).
+These inductions last two hours and comprise informal talks from the College Registrar, Head Porter, and Senior Tutor.

 Online University Registration